Rim Banna

-Rim Banna (ريم بنا; 8 December 1966 – 24 March 2018) was a Palestinian singer and composer who was most known for her modern interpretations of traditional Palestinian songs and poetry.
+Rim Banna (ريم بنا; 8 December 1966 – 24 March 2018) was a Palestinian singer and composer most known for her modern interpretations of traditional Palestinian songs and poetry.
 Banna was born in Nazareth, where she graduated from Nazareth Baptist School.

 She lived in Nazareth with her three children.
-She met her husband, Ukrainian guitarist Leonid Alexeyenko, while studying music together at the Higher Music Conservatory in Moscow and they married in 1991, and got divorced in 2010.
+She met her husband, Ukrainian guitarist Leonid Alexeyenko, while studying music together at the Higher Music Conservatory in Moscow.
+They married in 1991 and got divorced in 2010.

-Artistic philosophy
+Artistic career

 Banna first achieved popularity in the early 1990s, after recording her own versions of traditional Palestinian children's songs that were on the verge of being forgotten.
 Many such songs and rhymes sung by Palestinian families again today are said to be thanks to Banna's work in preserving them via her recordings.

-Banna composed her own songs and adds melody to Palestinian poetry.
+Banna composed her own songs, adding melody to Palestinian poetry.
 Her message was often focused on the suffering of Palestinians, particularly those of the West Bank.
-Her music is described as "haunting, emotional, at times bordering on kitsch."
-She describes her music as a means of cultural self-assertion: A part of our work consists of collecting traditional Palestinian texts without melodies.
+Her music has been described as "haunting, emotional, at times bordering on kitsch."
+She described her music as a means of cultural self-assertion: A part of our work consists of collecting traditional Palestinian texts without melodies.
 So that the texts do not get lost, we try to compose melodies for them that are modern, yet inspired by traditional Palestinian music.

 In this way, Banna did more than mimic the traditional techniques and representations of the pieces she interprets.
-She blends them with modern singing styles because, Oriental singing techniques are mostly ornamental… But my voice is more two-dimensional, thicker.
+She blended them with modern singing styles because, Oriental singing techniques are mostly ornamental… But my voice is more two-dimensional, thicker.
 I try to write songs that fit my voice.
 I want to create something new in every respect.
 And that includes bringing people elsewhere closer to the music and soul of the Palestinians.

 She performed live in the West Bank and reached audiences in Gaza through live webcasts.
 She performed her first concert in Syria on 8 January 2009 and also performed in Tunisia on 25 July 2011.
 Her first concert in Beirut took place on 22 March 2012.

 European audience

 Lullabies from the Axis of Evil

-Banna's popularity in Europe began after Norwegian music producer Erik Hillestad invited her to participate on the CD Lullabies from the Axis of Evil (2003) and Norwegian singer Kari Bremnes, who also took part on this production in a duet with Rim Banna, invited her to Oslo.
+Banna's popularity in Europe began after Norwegian music producer Erik Hillestad invited her to participate on the CD Lullabies from the Axis of Evil (2003) and Norwegian singer Kari Bremnes, who also took part in this production in a duet with Banna, invited her to Oslo.
 Banna accepted the invitation, and the two artists did a show together.

 The album, dubbed "a musical antiwar message to U.S. President Bush from female singers in Palestine, Iraq, Iran, and Norway," brings these women together with others from North Korea, Syria, Cuba, and Afghanistan, to sing traditional lullabies from their lands in duet form with English-language performers whose translation allows the songs to reach a Western audience.